 - Your business has reasonable profitability and continuity prospects.

 - The financing qualifies as Fresh Money (in Dutch).

 - In the last 12 months, no excessive capital withdrawals from your company have taken place.

 - You are only requesting GO financing for your own company activities.

-You don't apply for the GO-scheme yourself.
-Your financier can apply for you if they participate in the GO-scheme (in Dutch).
+You do not apply for the GO scheme yourself.
+Your financier can apply for you if they participate in the GO scheme (in Dutch).
 The financier submits the application to the Netherlands Enterprise Agency (RVO).

 You can apply for GO until 1 July 2023, 17:00 hours.